BoranCanOzel/Bloody-AMC-Sens-Converter/README.md

 - Ensure your `.amc` file is in the same directory as the script or provide the full path.
 - The script tries to read the file with UTF-16 LE encoding but will attempt to read without specifying encoding if it fails.

-## Acknowledgements 🙏

-- Thanks to PythonP Software for creating this script.